nksazonov/gas-efficacy-pl-analysis/text/coursework.md

 TODO:
 Document size A pages, B illustrations, C references.

-TODO: add keywords and sort alphabetically
-WEB-3, BLOCKCHAIN, GAS OPTIMISATION, GAS EFFICIENCY, PROGRAMMING LANGUAGE, OPCODE, BYTECODE, COMPILATION, SMART CONTRACT, SOLIDITY
+BENCHMARK, BLOCKCHAIN, BYTECODE, COMPILATION, ETHEREUM VIRTUAL MACHINE, FE, FORGE, GAS EFFICIENCY, GAS OPTIMISATION, OPCODE, PROGRAMMING LANGUAGE, SMART CONTRACT, SOLIDITY, VYPER, WEB-3, YUL, YULP

 The process of developing smart contracts with different programming languages, further source code compilation into bytecode, and its on-chain execution is an object of research in this paper.
 The subject of the research is the comparison of different programming languages for smart contract development with focus on gas efficiency of the resulting bytecode.